Webflow vs Hubspot cms: 2026 comparison

 - Native forms (with notifications, submission storage)

-No-code/low-code approach for marketing teams
+No-code / low-code approach for marketing teams

 Managed hosting and simplified technical maintenance

-- Accommodation included in the subscription
+- Hosting included in the subscription

 - Automated SSL management